Walter Sisulu University

-Walter Sisulu University (WSU) is a university of technology and science located in Mthatha, East London (Buffalo City), Butterworth and Komani (Queenstown) in the Eastern Cape, South Africa, which came into existence on 1 July 2005 as a result of a merger between Border Technikon, Eastern Cape Technikon and the University of Transkei.
+Walter Sisulu University (WSU) is a university of technology and science located in Mthatha, East London (Buffalo City), Butterworth and Komani (Queenstown) in the Eastern Cape, South Africa.
+It came into existence on 1 July 2005 as a result of a merger between Border Technikon, Eastern Cape Technikon and the University of Transkei.

 The university is named after Walter Sisulu, a prominent figure in the struggle against apartheid.

 History

 The University of the Transkei was established in the homeland of that name in 1976, initially as a branch of the University of Fort Hare at the request of the homeland government.
-The Border Technikon and Eastern Cape Technikon were established in the late 1980s and early 1990s.
+The Border Technikon and Eastern Cape Technikon were established in the late 1980s and early 1990s.In 2026 the university has changed into new brand.